nmaguiar/openaf-docs/docs/guides/medium/using-snmp-client.md

 ---
 layout: default
-title: "Medium: Using the SNMP plugin"
+title: Using the SNMP plugin
-parent: Guides
+parent: Medium
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Using the SNMP plugin